Ingrid Park

 Ingrid Park (born February 1971) is a New Zealand television actress.
 She began her acting career in 1998 appearing in the New Zealand television soap opera series Shortland Street.

 Early life and career breakthrough

-Ingrid was born in 1971 in Pahiatua and was raised in Palmerston North.
+Park was born in 1971 in Pahiatua and was raised in Palmerston North.
 She studied engineering before making her breakthrough television series debut as Dr. Mackenzie Choatin the 1998-1999 run of Shortland Street.
 She went on to appear in notable television films including Big Fire, Raising Waylon, Spies and Lies.
 Avalon High and Bloodlines.
 She extended her television acting career through the 2008 series Go Girls which became one of the most successful TV series in New Zealand — she appeared in all five season of the series in the supporting role of Britta's mother.